zker58/NUCEDC-TRAING/README.md

 Teame Member:Zker58,Retiree,Gonna win.
 The select topic:

 You can find that ,there are four branchs, Becasue we plane let everyoen to pull theirself project and code.
+And the last project we will pull in main

 More detail you can look throug the fill[]